Quasaur/thoughts/content/BIBLE/WHAT-THE-WISE-DO.md

 ---
-title: "Passage: WHAT THE WISE DO"
+title: "WHAT THE WISE DO"
 draft: false
+tags:
+- PASSAGE
+- wise
+- listening
+- learning
+- collecting
+- counsel
 ---

 # Passage: WHAT THE WISE DO